-CFPB leadership and staff continue to deliver correspondence, testimony, speeches, panel remarks, webinars, and in-person presentations to diverse audiences, including Members of Congress and staff, industry, national and state fair lending and fair housing groups, and community and consumer advocates.
+CFPB leadership and staff continue to deliver testimony, speeches, panel remarks, and presentations to diverse audiences, including Members of Congress and staff, industry, national and state fair lending and fair housing groups, and community and consumer advocates.

 The Bureau looks forward to continued dialogue with these and other stakeholders on important matters related to fair lending and access to credit.